mlcheng/js-binding/README.md

 The callback function will receive the new and original value of the object.

 ## Testing
+Unfortunately, for now, testing the library will require you to have the same folder structure as I do, until such time I am able to think of a way to have a reusable `package.json` across modules.

+You will need the [iQwerty testing framework](https://github.com/mlcheng/js-test) or [Quantum.js](https://github.com/mlcheng/js-quantum).
+Place it in a directory parallel to `binding`

 To test the binding library, you can use NodeJS

 ```bash